isomerpages/gb-assist/pages/solutionrepo/solution2070.md

 ### Description

 Revel's point of sale and business solutions provide a native cloud technology platform that is at the heart of our clients' businesses.
 The Revel platform helps restaurants and retailers deliver a better customer experience, diversify revenue streams, and scale their businesses with ease.
 The Revel Enterprise- solution is tailored for large chains and leads the industry with a broad footprint of national, big brand customer implementations.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/RevelSystemsGlobal20200600_Desensitised_Annex_3(002)_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria